Niklas Edin: Beginnings

 Niklas Edin participated in as many as ten different sports simultaneously before he took up curling.
 He started curling in 1999, inspired in part by the Swedish women's team skipped by Elisabet Gustafson when they secured the bronze medal at the 1998 Winter Olympics.
 Five years later in 2004, Edin skipped his own team to a World Junior Curling Championship title for Sweden, defeating the team skipped by Stefan Rindlisbacher for Switzerland.
 The following year, Edin was selected as the alternate for the silver medal-winning Swedish team skipped by Nils Carlsén at the World Junior Curling Championships.
 Edin also skipped a new team in 2005 to a silver medal at the European Mixed Curling Championships, together with future longtime teammate Sebastian Kraupp.
 In 2006, Edin won a second silver medal at the World Junior Curling Championships, this time playing third for Team Carlsén.
 The team also qualified for the 2006 World Men's Curling Championship, finishing in fifth place.

 Over the next two years, Edin proved his skills with a variety of teams on an international level.
 In 2007, Edin skipped a new team, playing this time with his future teammates in the senior division Fredrik Lindberg and Kristian Lindström at the World Junior Championships, winning his third silver junior championship medal.
 In 2008, Edin also skipped yet another team to the bronze medal at the 2008 European Mixed Curling Championships, with Anna Hasselborg playing third.
-In 2007 and 2008, Edin joined up with Team Scotland to represent Sweden in the Contintental Cup and was the only participant from Sweden in 2007.
+In 2007 and 2008, Edin joined up with Team Scotland to represent Sweden in the Continental Cup and was the only participant from Sweden in 2007.
 As Sweden has participated in the Cup every other year, Edin's 2007 appearance has ensured that Sweden is the only European country to appear in every Continental Cup.